 Success or fail response is presented to the user based on HTTP status code and HTTP headers.
 The most important headers are Content-type and Content-disposition.
 For response types of JSON, XML, and CSV both a download link and a data preview are shown on the page.
 When using file response checking the 'Set Content-Disposition as attachment' checkbox will disable the preview and only a file download is offered.
 When using custom response, it is treated based on content-type text/plain response is treated as a response message and visualizes as such.

 The response preview may contain partial data only to limit the memory usage of the browser.
-The response preview has syntax highlighting for JSON and XML and for CSV the data is rendered as a table.
-The response preview can be switched expanded using the button floating in the right upper corner.
+The response preview has syntax highlighting for JSON and XML.
+For CSV, the data is rendered as a table with searching, sorting, paging and column filtering features.
+Multiple columns can be used to sort the table by holding shift key when clicking on subsequent column headers.
+Column filtering is hidden by default and need to be enabled using the filter button in the right upper corner.
+The response preview can be switched to expanded mode using the button in the right upper corner.
 Escape button can be used to exit the expanded mode.

 After receiving a response from the server debug information about the Data App execution is available at the bottom of the Data App UI.
 The panel is expanded upon clicking the Debug Details footer.
 It shows additional information about the request and the response that can be useful for troubleshooting errors with the execution, such as the request parameters, request headers and run ID.